Zaynab-T/Currency-Converter-Cpp/README.md

 ## Features

--Converts USD into 10 different currencies
+- Converts USD into 10 different currencies
--Allows user to input a dollar amount
+- Allows user to input a dollar amount
--Provides a menu to select the desired currency -Validates user input for dollar amount and menu options -Uses appropriate functions for each currency conversion
+- Provides a menu to select the desired currency
+- Validates user input for dollar amount and menu options
+- Uses appropriate functions for each currency conversion